secretstartups/handbook/blog/index.html.md

 description: "Everything you need to know about suggesting and publishing a post on GitLab's blog."
 ---

 Welcome to the GitLab blog handbook!
 The [GitLab blog](/blog/) is managed by [the Editorial team](/handbook/marketing/inbound-marketing/content/editorial-team/).
-The managing editor of the blog is Valerie Silverthorne (@vsilverthorne) and Sandy Glitten (@Sglitten) is the senior content editor.
+The managing editor of the blog is Valerie Silverthorne (@vsilverthorne) and Sandra Gittlen (@Sgittlen) is the senior content editor.

 ## Communication
 - Chat channels; use `#content` for questions, see `#content-updates` for updates on most recently published articles.